hr-rfp55-toph-FEC/Toph-Clothing-Co/README.md

 - Developed by [Ya Liu](https://github.com/ya-liu)

-- The user is able to browse all reviews available for the current product with a breakdown visual of the ratings.
+- The user is able to browse all reviews available for the current product with a visual breakdown of the ratings.

 - All reviews are created by users, which will contain text commentary, user nickname, date of the review, and ratings for characteristics of the product.
 Each review may also contain user-uploaded photos and a response from the business team.
-Users can add a review by clicking 'Add a review'.
+Users can add a review by clicking the 'Add a review' button.

-- The rating breakdown allows users to filter ratings by stars, and filtered ratings can be sorted by keyword.
-The characteristics applicable to each product will depend on the type of the current product.
+- The rating breakdown allows users to filter ratings by stars, and filtered ratings can be sorted by keyword ("Relevant", "Helpful", "Newest").
+The characteristics displayed will depend on the type of the current product.

 ### Installation

 npm is the package management system for this project.

-*1. Install dependencies
+1. Install dependencies
    ```sh
    npm install
    ```

-*2. Create a `config.js` file within `/server/helpers/config`
+2. Create a `config.js` file within `/server/helpers/config`
    ```js
    module.exports = {
    API_TOKEN: 'GITHUB_PERSONAL_ACCESS_TOKEN',
    }
    ```

-*3. Run production server
+3. Run production server
    ```sh
    npm run start-server-prod
    ```

-*4. Run production client
+4. Run production client
    ```sh
    npm run build-prod
    ```